Efficient Personalization of Generative Models via Optimal Experimental Design

 \section{Optimal Experimental Design for Preference Learning}

-Our main motivation is selecting queries for PBRL in a sample efficient manner. \emph{Given a budget $T$, how should we select $K$ exploration policies to generate $T$ sets of $K$ trajectories that are maximally informative for estimating $\theta^*$?} To address this, we use an information-theoretic approach, leveraging the Fisher Information Matrix.
+Our main motivation is to select queries for PBRL in a sample efficient manner. \emph{Given a budget $T$, how should we select $K$ exploration policies to generate $T$ sets of $K$ trajectories that are maximally informative for estimating $\theta^*$?} To address this, we use an information-theoretic approach, leveraging the Fisher Information Matrix.